omidm/spark-2.0/README-EXTENDED.txt

 Spark MLlib
 -------------------------------------------------------------------------------

-Please refer to: extended/docs/[ml-pipelines, ml-data-types].html
+Please refer to: extended/docs/[ml-pipelines, ml-data-types, regression, clustering].html

 Here, I will go over an example that uses MLLib pipelines for regression.
 The code will run in the Spark interactive shell.
 It is inspired by: